33 Questions to Ask at a College Fair

 - What kind of support services are available to students?

 - How common is it for students to receive financial aid or scholarships?
+(If you're interested in knowing the best value colleges, this is a great resource!)

 - Are there any major-specific financial aid or scholarship programs?